KennyTheBard/group-yourself/README.md

 ### Usage

 All requests will be send to localhost:3000/api.
 For usage examples you can check the `/api/http_example` directory.
 Those are example requests, but can be used easily with Visual Studio Code http client.

+## Todo

+- [ ] Create gmail account and use it with nodemailer into a MailService (please take into consideration that you will have to allow the account to be used by a non trusted app)
+- [ ] Start a front end project in the `/ui` directory (react, Angular or Vue)
+- [ ] Use `ws` to establish connection with front end client
+- [ ] Create a `cronjob` that triggers updates and notifications for each group collection
+- [ ] Write a script that will stress test the row locking mechanism of the enrollment endpoint